aarnphm/aarnphm.github.io/content/cache/projects.md

 The container generation features support [OCI-compliant](/cache/container.md) container, where we provides multiple architecture support, GPU support, automatic generation upon build time, with efficient caching implemented to reduce build time and improve agility.

-I have also implement gRPC support for a BentoServer, enable better interoperability between existing Kubernetes infrastructure where gRPC is used and newly created Bento.
+I have also implement and design gRPC support for a BentoServer, enable better interoperability between existing Kubernetes infrastructure where gRPC is used and newly created Bento.

 _Built with: Python, Jinja, Go, BuildKit, gRPC_